Hopatcong, New Jersey

 Hopatcong (/hoʊˈpætkɒŋ/ hoh-PAT-kong) is a borough in Sussex County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 14,362, a decrease of 785 (−5.2%) from the 2010 census count of 15,147, which in turn reflected a decline of 741 (−4.7%) from the 15,888 counted in the 2000 census.
+As of the 2020 United States census, the borough's population was 14,362.

 History

 The town of Hopatcong has a rich history, given its relationship with New York City.
 It borders Lake Hopatcong, a partially man-made lake that is now a source of much recreation and desirable real estate, and is the biggest lake in New Jersey.
 The community, 40 miles west of New York City, began as a summer getaway for the wealthy in NYC who primarily sought access to the lake.
 An amusement park, called "Bertrand's Island", sprang up and was accessible via the lake, trolley or by car through Mount Arlington.
 The construction of Interstate 80, a highway that stretches from Teaneck, New Jersey, all the way across the country to San Francisco, California, triggered rapid growth in New York City's suburbs and led to Hopatcong becoming a permanent residential community.

 The area had been called "Brookland" in the 19th century and the lake that was expanded to become Lake Hopatcong had been known as "Great Pond" or "Brookland Pond".
 During the 1830s, the name of the community had been modified to "Brooklyn", to match the spelling of the city on New York's Long Island.
 Hopatcong was originally established as the Town of Brooklyn on April 2, 1898, from portions of Byram Township.
 On March 22, 1901, the Borough of Hopatcong replaced Brooklyn.
 In 1922, residents of Byram Cove, Northwood, and other areas to the west of the original land area of the borough, voted to leave Byram Township and join Hopatcong, leaving the Borough with its current borders.

 While the origin of the borough's name is unclear, it is said to derive from Native American phrases variously meaning "stone over water" or "pipestone", among other variations.